Skip to content

 Example

-Auto-load direnv whenever the agent changes directory. direnv reads .envrc files and exports environment variables scoped to that directory tree — the canonical use case for CwdChanged.
+Auto-load direnv whenever the agent changes directory. direnv reads .envrc files and exports environment variables scoped to that directory tree.
+This is the main use case for CwdChanged.

 .claude/hooks/sync-direnv.sh: